 Instructors are always welcome to contact an Academic Advisor from the Office of Academic Advising for further guidance (firstname.lastname@example.org).

 Remember that if a student does not officially withdraw from your course but also does not contact you regarding the missing work, they should NOT be awarded a grade of Incomplete.
 Instead, you should assign a grade that reflects the amount and quality of work submitted.

 Under no circumstances should a student request an Incomplete if they plan to re-enroll in the course in a future quarter.
 This would invoke the Repeated Courses rules rather than resolving the Incomplete.
 Instead, the student should withdraw from the course by the deadline and retake it later.
+(Note that Ws are not replaced by the repeat course policy.)
 If the deadline to withdraw has already passed, the student should accept a grade earned based on the amount and quality of work already submitted and retake the course later.